-Lindsay Gray is the CEO of VECINA, a nonprofit organization focused on mentoring pro bono attorneys representing asylum seekers before the Immigration Court.
-The organization provides training and mentoring for attorneys who do not have experience with immigration law but want to fight back against the terrible injustices perpetrated against asylum seekers.
-Lindsay is based in Austin, Texas and for the past seven years has run a small immigration firm representing clients in a wide variety of immigration matters.
+Lindsay Gray Lindsay Gray is the CEO of VECINA, a nonprofit organization focused on mentoring pro bono attorneys representing asylum seekers, refugees, and unaccompanied children.
+The organization provides training and mentoring for attorneys who do not have experience with immigration law but want to fight back against the terrible injustices perpetrated against immigrants.
+Lindsay is based in Austin, Texas and for the past eight years has run a small immigration firm representing clients in a wide variety of immigration matters.
 Prior to becoming an immigration lawyer, Lindsay was a public defender for the Colorado State Public Defender's Office.
-There, she represented hundreds of clients in many aspects of litigation, including bond hearings, motions, and over twenty jury trials.
+There she represented hundreds of clients in many aspects of litigation, including bond hearings, motions, and over twenty jury trials.
 Outside of her law practice, Lindsay is an adjunct professor of law at Washington University in St. Louis, where she teaches Immigration Law in the online LLM/MLS program.
-Lindsay loves spending time outside with her husband, Steve, and her two daughters, Lilah (8) and Ellie (6).
+Lindsay loves spending time outside with her husband, Steve, and her two daughters, Lilah (9) and Ellie (7).